What is the meaning of surrogacy? What exactly is surrogacy? The answer will be different for every person

 Depending on how surrogacy affects a person, what it means to them will change.

-Prospective parents look at surrogacy as their last option to having a biological child.
+Prospective parents look at this method of assisted reproduction as their last option to having a biological child.
 These people tend to spend thousands and thousands of dollars going through IVF and fertility treatments, before realizing that their last option to have a biological child is through surrogacy.
 This move, from infertility to surrogacy, is a really big step.

 People who are childless or have problems getting/staying pregnant are often looked down upon.
-For them, surrogacy is the way for them to break the shame and stigma that comes from not having children.
+For them, this assisted reproductive technology is the way for them to break the shame and stigma that comes from not having children.

 How Do Intended Parents See Surrogacy?